Named Tensor Notation: Operations

-\subsubsection{Reductions}
+\subsection{Reductions}

-The same broadcasting rules apply to functions from vectors to scalars, called \emph{reductions}.
-We always specify which axis a reduction applies to using a subscript (equivalent to the \verb|axis| argument in NumPy and \verb|dim| in PyTorch).
+The same rules apply to functions from vectors to scalars, called \emph{reductions}.
+We specify which axis a reduction applies to using a subscript (equivalent to the \verb|axis| argument in NumPy and \verb|dim| in PyTorch), so that even after lifting, we know which axis to reduce.
+For example, we can define summation: